 Ms. Hernández never committed any serious crime.
 She worked under her real name at a Mexican restaurant in Southern California.
 To get this job, which she needed to support herself and her children, she was forced to supply a false Social Security number.
 When the restaurant was raided by federal immigration officials, she was arrested for this violation, her only offense.

 According to The Guardian, Ms. Hernández was under the impression that she may have been able to get asylum in the United States due to the fact that her home state in Mexico was so dangerous.
 However, when she brought this topic up to ICE agents, they became frustrated with her, and simply replied that “Los Angeles is violent too”, and pressured her into signing deportation papers.
 The papers were written in English, and Ms. Hernández, due to her language limitations, was largely unaware of what she was being asked to sign.

 Within hours of being put in the custody of ICE, she was back in Mexico.
 After 25 years in the United States, she was dropped off by U.S. immigration agents, with seemingly no options and no recourse.
 Sadly, far too many mixed-status families in Southern California, those that have some members who are undocumented and some member who are U.S. citizens or lawful permanent residents, have suffered the very same fate.
 The cost of deportation is extremely high.

 Contact Our Los Angeles Visa Lawyers Today

 At the Goldstein Immigration Lawyers, our law firm supports all immigrants in L.A.
 We are dedicated to providing top-quality legal services to immigrants and their family members at a reasonable cost.
-If you or a loved one is facing deportation, please do not hesitate to call a immigration lawyer in Los Angeles at our office today at (213) 262-2000.
+If you or a loved one is facing deportation, please do not hesitate to call an immigration lawyer in Los Angeles at our office today.
 We serve communities throughout Southern California, including in Los Angeles County, Ventura County, Orange County, and San Bernardino County.